transcend-io/terragrunt-atlantis-config/README.md

 ## Extra dependencies

-For 99% of cases, this tool can sniff out all dependencies in a module.
+For basic cases, this tool can sniff out all dependencies in a module.
 However, you may have times when you want to add in additional dependencies such as:

 - You use Terragrunt's `read_terragrunt_config` function in your locals, and want to depend on the read file
 - Your Terragrunt module should be run anytime some non-terragrunt file is updated, such as a Dockerfile or Packer template